 Nancy works across a wide array of genres.
-A single performing season could entail performing Philip Glass and Beethoven solo piano works, and conducting a hip-hop staged oratorio with beatboxer and rappers.
+A single performing season could entail performing Philip Glass and Beethoven solo piano works, vocal coaching French mélodie, conducting opera, and conducting a hip-hop staged oratorio with beatboxer and rappers.

 Nancy Harder has performed across the U.S. and Europe.
 Select performances, in both piano and voice, have included collaborative artist recitals in Austria with the American Institute of Musical Studies; soloing with the Wilmington Symphony Orchestra (as the only person to win the Richard R. Deas Concerto Competition twice); singing the operatic role of Prince Orlofsky in Die Fledermaus, and participating in masterclasses with Barbara Bonney, Alan Smith, Harold Heiburg, and Walter Moore.

 Nancy earned a M.M. degree in accompanying from UNC-Greensboro and a B.M. in piano performance, with Honors, summa cum laude from UNC-Wilmington.
 She also studied at the Conservatoire de Montreux, Switzerland.
 She was also a recipient of a research fellowship for her work on a critical edition of an original Liszt manuscript at Yale University.